Scalable Screw-Theoretic Synthesis for PDE-Based Dynamic Modeling of Multibody Flexible Manipulators: Screw-theoretic synthesis for multi-link flexible manipulator

-To extend the dynamic model developed in Section~\ref{subsec:2c} to a multilink system, the connections between adjacent links are modeled as holonomic constraints.
-Specifically, the holonomic constraint for the revolute joint at link $i$ is formulated in terms of the screws associated with the tip of link $i-1$ and the base of link $i$.
-These screws are expressed as
+To extend the dynamic model of Section~\ref{sec:3} to a multi-link system, adjacent links are connected via holonomic joint constraints.
+The velocity of the tip of link $i-1$ and the base of link $i$, expressed as elements of $\mathfrak{se}(3)$, are